DZAladan/Spyro-Crash-Balatro-Deck-Skins/README.md

   🟣 Low and high contrast colors<br>
   🟣 High contrast suits (face cards keep the low contrast colors, while the suits are high contrast)<br>
   🟣 Choose between Elora or Bianca as the Queen of Diamonds<br>
-  🟣 Custom colors and aces, named "N. Sane" (for Crash Bandicoot) and "Reignited" (for Spyro the Dragon)
+  🟣 Custom colors and aces, named "N. Sane" (for Crash Bandicoot) and "Reignited" (for Spyro the Dragon)<br>
+  🟣 Support for English and Italian languages (so far)

 ## Installation
 1. Make a copy of the original "balatro.exe" and rename it "balatro_unmodded.exe";<br>